uberacyjr/MovieConsumer/README.md

 ## Other information
 - Test project made to perform integration tests with the consumed API.
-- Run all tests every time you change something or to ensure that the integration part between the application and the API is working as expected.
+- Run all tests every time you change something to ensure that the integration part between the application and the API is working as expected.